kuzudb/kuzu-swift/README.md

 ## System requirements

 kuzu-swift requires Swift 5.9 or later.
+It supports the following platforms:
-It supports macOS v11 or later, and iOS v14 or later and Linux platforms.
+- macOS v11 or later
+- iOS v14 or later
-For Linux, please refer to the [official documentation](https://www.swift.org/platform-support/) for the supported distributions.
+- Linux platforms (see the [official documentation](https://www.swift.org/platform-support/) for the supported distros)

 Windows platform is not supported and there is no future plan to support it.

 The CI pipeline tests the package on macOS v14 and Ubuntu 24.04.

 ## Build